Strophox/tetro-tui/README.md

 - *(\*Games where 0 lines have been cleared are auto-deleted upon exit.)*

 > [!NOTE]
-> If "Keep savefile for tetrs" is turned on then your settings and games will be stored in `.tetrs_terminal.json` under a directory that tries to follow OS conventions:
+> If "Keep savefile for tetrs" is turned on then your settings and games will be stored in `.tetrs_terminal.json` under a directory that tries to follow OS conventions [[1](https://softwareengineering.stackexchange.com/questions/3956/best-way-to-save-application-settings), [2](https://softwareengineering.stackexchange.com/questions/299869/where-is-the-appropriate-place-to-put-application-configuration-files-for-each-p)]:
 > | | Windows | Linux | macOS | other |
 > | -: | - | - | - | - |
 > | location | `%APPDATA%` | `~/.config/` | `~/Library/Application Support/` | (home directory) |